 When these items are received, an evaluation is made of the applicant’s eligibility for admission.
 If all requirements are met and the applicant is determined admissible, a letter of acceptance will be mailed to the student.

 Once accepted, a tuition deposit of $250.00 (and a housing deposit of $500.00 if the student chooses to live on campus) is required to guarantee enrollment.
 The deposit deadline is May 1.
-Deposits will be accepted after May 1on a space-available basis.
-Payments may be made by Flywire at www.flywire.com/pay/wit or by credit card, check, or Cashnet.
-These deposits are refundable for the fall semester provided that a written request for a refund is sent to the Admissions Office postmarked by May 1 and the original I-20 Form (if issued) is returned to the Admissions Office.
-For spring semester admission, the tuition and housing deposits are non-refundable.
+Deposits will be accepted after May 1 on a space-available basis.
+Payments may be made by Flywire at www.flywire.com/pay/wit, or by credit card, check, or Cashnet.
+These deposits are refundable for the fall semester, provided that a written request for a refund is sent to the Admissions Office postmarked by May 1 and the original I-20 Form (if issued) is returned to the Admissions Office.
+For the spring semester admission, the tuition and housing deposits are non-refundable.